 At my current church, we had our end-of-year exchange at a luncheon after church, in December.
 I must tell you I cried when it was my turn to open my gift bag.

-One of the gifts enclosed was a set of exquisite, decorative floral plates – and one of them had pink peonies.
-I LOVE peonies, and I truly miss my magnificent peony garden at our home in Connecticut.
+A set of exquisite, decorative floral plates, and the first one I saw had pink peonies.
+I just love peonies, and I truly miss my magnificent peony garden at our home in Connecticut.
 She hit the right chord.
 How touching!

 You?
 YES, You!